0x4007/travel-stipend/README.md

 **Architecture:**

-1.  **Static UI:** The HTML, CSS, and JS files in the `ui/` directory are served as static assets.
-These can be hosted on any static hosting provider (GitHub Pages, Netlify, Vercel, Cloudflare Pages, etc.).
-2.  **Proxy Function:** A serverless function (example provided in `api/trigger-workflow.ts` for Deno Deploy) acts as a secure proxy.
-It receives calculation requests from the UI and uses the GitHub API to trigger the `batch-travel-stipend.yml` workflow via `workflow_dispatch`.
+1.  **Static UI & Proxy Function (Single Deployment):** The Deno Deploy function (`api/trigger-workflow.ts`) serves both the static UI files (`ui/`) and acts as a secure proxy to trigger the GitHub Actions workflow.
-3.  **GitHub Actions Workflow:** The `batch-travel-stipend.yml` workflow runs the actual calculation using the inputs provided by the proxy function.
+2.  **GitHub Actions Workflow:** The `batch-travel-stipend.yml` workflow runs the actual calculation using the inputs provided by the proxy function.
 Results are available in the Actions tab of the repository and as uploaded artifacts.

 **Setup:**

-1.  **Deploy Static UI:** Host the contents of the `ui/` directory (specifically `index.html`, `style.css`, and the compiled `script.js`) on a static hosting provider.
-You'll need to compile the script first:
-    ```bash
-    bun run build:ui
-    # Now deploy the ui/ directory contents
-    ```
-2.  **Create GitHub App:** (Recommended over PAT)
+1.  **Create GitHub App:** (Recommended over PAT)
     *   Go to your GitHub Settings -> Developer settings -> GitHub Apps -> New GitHub App.
     *   Give it a name (e.g., "Travel Stipend Trigger").
     *   Set Homepage URL (can be your repository URL).